yxyzyxy/yxyzyxy.github.io/_pages/math.md

     We establish a multivariate rank generating function for these objects, which we study combinatorially.
 We conclude by discussing potential quantum modularity properties for this rank generating function at certain vectors of roots of unity.
 (With Savana Ammons, Laura Seaberg, and Holly Swisher.)
   </details>

-# expository writing
+## expository writing

 * **Resolutions of Rees Algebras**.
 [PDF](/files/Kim_Young_Jin_2020_thesis.pdf).
   <details>
-    <summary>Abstract and coauthors.</summary>
+    <summary>Abstract.</summary>

-    My undergraduate thesis, completed under the guidance of Prof. Irena Swanson.
+    My undergraduate thesis, advised by Prof. [Irena Swanson](https://www.math.purdue.edu/~iswanso/).
-    We relate the Rees algebra of an ideal $I$ to the syzygy of a graded module by looking at the minimal graded free resolutions of an ideal $I$ and trimming degree- $d$ strands of these resolutions, resulting in an upper bound on the Castelnuovo–Mumford regularity of $I^d$.
+    We relate the Rees algebra of an ideal $I$ to the syzygy of a graded module by looking at the minimal graded free resolutions of the ideal $I$ and trimming degree- $d$ strands of these resolutions, resulting in an upper bound on the Castelnuovo–Mumford regularity of $I^d$.
   </details>

 * **Quantum Algorithm for Pell's Equation**.
 [PDF](/files/quantumwriteup.pdf).
   <details>
     <summary>Abstract.</summary>

   Expository notes on Hallgren's quantum algorithm for solving a quadratic diophantine equation (Pell's equation).
 Using a quantum Fourier transform over finitely generated abelian groups, Hallgren extended the Hidden Subgroup Problem to $\mathbb R$ and produced a quantum algorithm for Pell's equation that can be done in polynomial time.
   </details>